vaccuum/vaccuum/readme.md

 ### Stability

-This project is still in it's infancy and therefor is **not considered to be production ready**.
+This project is still in it's infancy and therefore is **not considered to be production ready**.

 ### Requirements